Bayesian tutorial: Two groups

 scale reduction factor on split chains (at convergence, Rhat = 1).

 Looking at the estimates we see that the estimate for male is indeed around 10 but the intercept estimate is not close to what we set it too.
-In this case, the intercept has an estimate of around 160, even though we set it to 165.
+The intercept has an estimate of around 160, even though we set it to 165.
 How can this be?
 The reason is that brms internally centers the intercept so that it corresponds to the expected response when all predictors are held at their means.
 This is what the prior is set to, not to the mean of the heights of female participants. brms also re-generates the true intercept, which is the one we see in the output, so the intercept in the output does correctly indicate the mean height of female participants.
 Confusing.

 To prevent this from happening, we need to suppress the default intercept and explicitly add one as a coefficient.
 This means we need to update our prior for the intercept to refer to a coef (instead of class).